LksWlprn/Opus-Magnum-Philosophicum/README.md

 Even pain is not belief-independent, but rests on the belief that physical damage is harmful.
 This belief is so deeply ingrained in us (since even babies have this belief) that it seem more visceral and not like a usual belief.
 However, it is revealed to be one by people who have managed to overcome pain through meditation or otherwise.
 In psychology, it is a well-established fact (e.g. in the ABC model) that emotional reactions are responses to our beliefs.
 One could not experience specific emotions without corresponding specific beliefs.
 The claim that "moral statements are expressions of emotions" becomes (since emotions are expressions of beliefs) "moral statements are expressions of expressions of beliefs."
-Since beliefs are propositional (truth-apt) and can be right or wrong, emotions can be right or wrong as well.
+Since beliefs are propositional (truth-apt) and can be right or wrong, emotions can be right or wrong as well, in the sense, that one would not feel them with a better grasp about what's involved.

 So, even if the expressivist/emotivist claim were true, that ethical statements were just expressions of emotions of approval or disapproval, these emotions can still be right or wrong, depending on whether their underlying beliefs are right or wrong.
 For example, consider the desire to drink from a cup seemingly filled with hot chocolate, which actually contains hot mud.